Tallaght Stadium: European football

 Rovers played FK Ekranas in the 2012–13 UEFA Champions League qualifying phase match at Tallaght stadium in front of 4,800 in July 2012.

 The stadium hosted Dundalk's home match against BATE Borisov in the 2016–17 UEFA Champions League third qualifying round, and later their home Europa League group stage matches in 2016–17, after their home ground, Oriel Park, did not meet UEFA standards for hosting matches at either stage.

-The stadium hosted group stages of the 2022–23 UEFA Europa Conference League as Rovers qualified for the second time for European group stage football.
+The stadium hosted Rovers' 2022–23 UEFA Europa Conference League group stage matches after the Dublin side qualified for European group stage football for the second time ever.
+Tallaght stadium once again hosted 2024–25 UEFA Conference League league phase matches and the second leg of Rovers' knockout phase match against Molde FK which they lost on penalties in front of 9,533 fans.

-International Women's Football
+In 2025, Shelbourne will play their three 2025–26 UEFA Conference League league phase home matches at the stadium instead of Tolka Park, which did not meet UEFA requirements.